Plant of the month: September

 Habitat: Margins of tropical rainforest

-Where Found At Birmingham Botanical Gardens: Subtropical House
+Where is it Found At BBG: Subtropical House

-The genus Musa contain both bananas and plantains.
-Musa are giant herbs, not trees as they don’t have woody trunks.
+The genus Musa contain both bananas and plantains and are actually giant herbs, not trees, as they don’t have woody trunks.
 All Musa grow in warm, humid climates and are greedy plants needing fertile soils and lots of water.

 Musa balbisiana is one of the wild ancestors of the cultivated plantain: a staple crop for millions of people throughout the tropics.
 Plantain fruits are usually cooked and eaten as a vegetable and contain high levels of minerals such as phosphorus, calcium and potassium as well as vitamins A and C. The fruits can be fried in oil, made into a ‘mash’ with butter, made into pancakes with a corn dough or boiled and served with honey.
 Plantains are not only sources of food; they provide shelter, building materials and fibre and are even used in rituals and religious ceremonies.